SanusiAishatADEJOKE09018579266/alx-system_engineering-devops/README.md

-Create a script that creates a directory
+a script that sets the mode of the file hello the same as olleh’s mode